 So now that it’s one year later I’ve watched the savings build up month over month.
 Here are a few interesting financial stats on how the Ooma phone service has helped our family save money.

-Over the past year our family’s been able to evaluate not only the savings, but the pros and cons.
+Over the past few years, our family’s been able to evaluate not only the savings but the pros and cons.
 Here are a few:

 - Ultra Cheap – biggest pro would have to be how much we are saving per month compared to our previous provider.

 - Sound Quality – doesn’t even sound like you are talking on a VOIP line and we even have DSL (with speeds of 8 Mbps down/756 Kbps up).
 We have one central docking station which we connect up to the Ooma device, and services our whole house.
 Advice – try and place your router, ooma device, and phone dock on the main floor of your home.
 This will help improve sound quality too.

 - Ease of Use – it took a total of 15 minutes to connect the Ooma phone device up to our home network.
 Simple instructions and automatic connectivity to your ISP.

 - Easy Process in Porting Over My Old Number – it took only about 5 days for my phone number to be ported over from Vonage to Ooma.
 In between I just forwarded my vonage to my ooma phone number.
 Important tip – once you are notified that your number has been ported over then make sure you reboot your Ooma device to pick up your ported number.

 - No E-mail Delivery of Voice Messages – one of the nice features we had with Vonage (by default) was the .MP3 delivery of our voicemails.
 In addition, they provided a textual e-mail of your voicemail, which was nice.
 With Ooma you need to buy the premium service in order to get this feature, which is only $10/month extra.